peculiarnewbie/save-to-obsidian/README.md

 3. Open the Chrome Extension page and enable developer mode
 4. Choose load unpacked and select the unzipped folder that contains the manifest file

+Or you can build from source.
+But note that on the generated manifest, you'll need to delete the css portion of the content scripts or it might affect your pages' styles

 ## Usage

 1. Open the webpage you'd like to clip